share-secrets-safely/cli/README.md

  * [x] Configure web-of-trust options on per-partition basis and use that when encrypting.
  * [x] Option to auto-import keys when encrypting resources, which is enabled by default.
- * [ ] Don't fail when listing recipients whose keys are not in the keychain.
+ * [x] Don't fail when listing recipients whose keys are not in the keychain.
- * [ ] Assure that the error messages provided when we can't find a partition are better and specific to the use case.
- * [ ] Tree mode for lists of
-   * [ ] recipients
-   * [ ] resources

 [keybase]: https://keybase.io